 Camping is part of the fun of Grinduro!

-Grinduro is a challenge biking event that runs in forest.
+Grinduro is a challenging biking event that runs in the forest.
 It’s a celebration of cycling with as much emphasis on the fun as the ride, with excellent food, an impressive display of art and incredible handmade bikes, live music, camping and a festival atmosphere.

 If you want to enjoy the atmosphere further, it is recommended that you camp with a tent in the venue and soak in nature!